treasure-data/td-cordova-sdk/docs/api.md

 ## enableAutoAppendUniqId
 `enableAutoAppendUniqId()` <br /><br />
 **Description:** <br />
-Automatically add UUID of the device to each event.
+Automatically add the UUID of the device to each event.
 This value won't change until the application is uninstalled.

 **Example**